nahoj/tss/README.md

 A command-line tool to manage files with `[tags]` in their name such as `IMG-2653[vacation alps].jpg`, with completion provided for zsh.
 Compatible with [TagSpaces](https://www.tagspaces.org/).

 **Status:** I consider it completed.
-I intend to fix bugs if I find any.
+I intend to fix bugs if I find any and I may add small features over time.

-**Feedback welcome.** Anyone is welcome to send me an email or open an issue for any reason or just to say hi.
+**Discuss.** I have few users.
+Anyone using tss is welcome to send me an email or open an issue for any reason or just to say hi.

 ## Basic features